 6. How will you get to your area of choice and how long will it take?

 Think about access – a major consideration as part of the planning.
 Some areas of the Highlands are more difficult to reach than others.
-For our organised vacations we have tried to make it as easy as possible for our guest to access them by offering pick up from Aviemore station and Inverness airport.
+For our organised vacations we have tried to make it as easy as possible for our guest to access them.
+We offer pick ups from Aviemore station and Inverness airport.
 In the Cairngorms, we are lucky enough to be near the major route north from Edinburgh – the A9, which makes it very efficient to get here.

 It may look like it isn’t far to reach some areas of the Highlands but travelling on narrow, sometimes single track roads, will take longer than anticipated.

-When planning your trip bear in mind that reaching some areas by public transport can be time-consuming as the routes used have to go around rather than through the mountains.
+When planning your trip bear in mind that reaching some areas by public transport can be time-consuming.
+Many of the routes used have to go around rather than through the mountains.